exasol/docker-db/FAQ.md

 No.

-We made docker-db to be used in functional testing, and that must work with local storage.
+We made docker-db to be used in functional testing and that must work with local storage.

 ## How do I Determine Service Health From Outside the Exasol Database?